lux365uk/test/README.md

-# test
+# Lux365 Test Repo
-A test repository
+This repository is intended to test the GitHub platform and file management for future projects.